kiorky/db_smart_backup/README.rst

 Why another tool ?
 --------------------
-- There are great tools out there, but they are not fitting to our needs and knwoledge, and some of them did not have much tests, sorry.
+- There are great tools out there, but they are not fitting to our needs and knowledge, and some of them did not have much tests, sorry.
 - We just wanted a simple bash script, and using dumps (even in custom format for postgres) but just snapshots.
 So for example, postres PITR wal were not an option eliminating btw barman & pg_rman.
 All the other shell scripts including